 |---|---|---|---|---|

 The Science: Genuine carbon fiber is woven from thousands of microscopic carbon filaments (tows).
-Because these tows overlap in an over/under pattern (like Plain or Twill weaves), they reflect light at different angles.
-When you move a real carbon fiber part under direct sunlight, the weave will exhibit a deep, shifting 3D holographic effect.
+Because these tows overlap in an over/under pattern (like plain or twill weaves), they reflect light at different angles.
+When you move a real carbon fiber part under direct sunlight, the weave shows a deep, shifting 3D effect.

 2. The Backside Inspection

 The Science: The easiest and most definitive way to expose fake carbon fiber is to turn the part over and look at the unpainted backside.
-A genuine 100% dry carbon fiber piece (like those manufactured by AKCARBON) will display the raw, structural carbon matrix or a specialized Kevlar reinforcement layer on the inside.
+A genuine 100% dry carbon fiber piece, like those manufactured by AK Carbon, shows the raw structural carbon matrix or a specialized Kevlar reinforcement layer on the inside.

 The Fake: If you flip the part over and see smooth white or black ABS plastic, it is hydro-dipped fake carbon.
-Worse, if you flip it over and see jagged, chaotic white/yellow strands, you have purchased a “Fiberglass-Backed” part.
-Many cheap retailers lay a single cosmetic layer of wet carbon over heavy fiberglass to save money, tricking buyers into thinking they bought full carbon fiber.
+If instead you see jagged white or yellow strands, you have a fiberglass-backed part.
+Some retailers lay a single cosmetic layer of wet carbon over fiberglass to cut cost, which leads buyers to think they bought full carbon fiber.

 3. The Weight and Rigidity Test

-The Science: Carbon fiber was developed for Formula 1 and aerospace applications for one reason: its unparalleled strength-to-weight ratio.
-A true pre-preg dry carbon fairing will feel shockingly light in your hands—often lighter than a piece of cardboard of the same size.
-Despite this lack of weight, if you attempt to twist or bend the part, it will offer immense resistance.
-It is structurally absolute.
+The Science: Carbon fiber was developed for Formula 1 and aerospace applications for its high strength-to-weight ratio.
+A true pre-preg dry carbon fairing feels notably light in your hands.
+Despite the low weight, if you try to twist or bend the part, it offers strong resistance and stays rigid.

-The Fake: ABS plastic and fiberglass are significantly heavier.
-If the part feels heavy, or if you can easily twist and flex the plastic with your bare hands, it contains absolutely zero aerospace-grade carbon fiber.
+The Fake: ABS plastic and fiberglass are noticeably heavier.
+If the part feels heavy, or if you can easily twist and flex it with your bare hands, it does not contain structural carbon fiber.

 4. The Thermal Resistance (Fire Test)

-The Fake: Vinyl wraps will immediately shrivel, melt, and catch fire within seconds of exposure to extreme heat.
-Hydro-dipped ABS plastic will warp, melt, and release toxic black smoke.
-Real carbon fiber maintains its structural integrity under extreme thermal stress, which is exactly why it is used for motorcycle exhaust heat shields.
+The Fake: Vinyl wraps shrivel and melt within seconds of heat.
+Hydro-dipped ABS plastic warps, melts, and releases dark smoke.
+Real carbon fiber keeps its shape under high heat, which is why it is used for motorcycle exhaust heat shields.

-Q: Is fiberglass with a carbon layer considered real carbon fiber?
-A: Technically, the top layer is real carbon, but structurally, it is a compromise.
-This is known in the industry as “wet carbon over fiberglass.”
-It is much heavier than 100% dry carbon and is highly prone to cracking and yellowing.
-At AKCARBON, we only use 100% pure pre-preg carbon fiber.
+The top layer is real carbon, but structurally it is a compromise.
+This is known in the industry as wet carbon over fiberglass.
+It is heavier than 100% dry carbon and more prone to cracking and yellowing.
+AK Carbon uses 100% pre-preg carbon fiber rather than a fiberglass-backed layup.

-Q: How can I tell if a motorcycle part is hydro-dipped?
-A: Look at the edges and the backside.
-Hydro-dipping is a surface-level print.
-The pattern will often stretch or distort around sharp corners, and the backside will reveal the raw plastic base material (usually white or black).
-It will also lack any 3D holographic depth under sunlight.
+Look at the edges and the backside.
+Hydro-dipping is a surface-level print, so the pattern often stretches or distorts around sharp corners, and the backside reveals the raw plastic base material, usually white or black.
+It also lacks the shifting 3D depth of a real weave under sunlight.

-Q: Why is real dry carbon fiber so much more expensive?
-A: Authentic dry carbon fiber requires expensive pre-impregnated (pre-preg) raw materials, steel CNC molds, and curing inside a high-pressure Autoclave oven.
-You are paying for aerospace-level weight reduction, extreme tensile strength, and a flawless aesthetic that will not fade or yellow over time.
+Authentic dry carbon requires pre-impregnated raw materials, CNC molds, and curing inside a high-pressure autoclave.
+You are paying for real weight reduction, high rigidity, and a finish that resists fading and yellowing over time, none of which hydro-dipped or vinyl-wrapped parts provide.

 Add comment